Quintuplets among Gaza's dead as Blinken visits the region to seek a cease-fire deal

 Late Saturday, a strike near the southern city of Khan Younis killed four people from the same family, including two women, according to Nasser Hospital.

-An American official said Friday that mediators were beginning preparations for implementing the latest cease-fire proposal, and Israeli Prime Minister Benjamin Netanyahu's office expressed "cautious optimism" that a deal could be reached.
+An American official said Friday that mediators were beginning preparations for implementing the latest cease-fire proposal, and Netanyahu's office expressed "cautious optimism" a deal could be reached.

-An Israeli delegation was traveling to Cairo on Sunday for further talks, and Blinken will meet with Netanyahu on Monday morning.
-Blinken will travel to Egypt on Tuesday for meetings with officials there, the State Department said, and may stop in at least one other country in the region.
+An Israeli delegation was traveling to Cairo on Sunday for further talks, and Blinken will meet with Netanyahu on Monday.
+Blinken will travel to Egypt on Tuesday for meetings with officials there, the State Department said, and may stop in at least one other regional country.

 Netanyahu told a Cabinet meeting there are areas where Israel can be flexible and unspecified areas where it won’t be.
 “We are conducting negotiations and not a scenario in which we just give and give,” he said.